linux-system-roles/mssql/README.md

 ##### Configuring SQL Server with TLS Encryption with Certificate Files

-This example shows how to use the role to set up SQL Server and configure it to use TLS encryption.
+This example shows how to use the role to configure SQL Server and configure it to use TLS encryption.
 Certificate files `mycert.pem` and `mykey.key` must exist on the primary node.

 ```yaml